 Mt Langdon Trail Head (GPS: 44.097062, -71.285705).
 Parking is available for three cars at the trailhead with overflow parking across the street next to the Saco River Bridge.

 The route follows the following trails in sequence.
-Refer to the Exploring New Hampshire’s White Mountains map which is the best waterproof map available for this region.
-(You’ll find the AMC Presidential Range Map to be incomplete for the trails followed.)
-More detailed trail descriptions can be found in the AMC White Mountain Guide (2017 ed), which is considered the hiking bible for the region.
+Refer to the AMC Crawford Notch Map which is the best waterproof map available for this region.
+More detailed trail descriptions can be found in the AMC White Mountain Guide (2022 ed), which is considered the hiking bible for the region.
 Take photos of the pages using your phone for easy reference, instead of carrying the entire book with you on hikes.

 - Mt Langdon Trail 2.5 miles